nakulpathak3/personal-blog-gem/readme.md

 # Personal Blog Gem

 This is a simple Ruby on Rails engine that mounts a personal blog on any Rails application.
-It supports markdown.
+It supports markdown and is responsive.
 It is also completely customizable, i.e, you can add CSS and JS to style the blog any way you want.
 Admin access is provided through a sessions controller that uses an environment variable to check the password.

-## Todo till publishing

-- Fix foreign key error when deleting post

-These are the only things I will do until I publish.
-I will publish the moment this list is done
 ## Usage

 1. Install this gem,